 Keep in mind, the business plan is separate from a church strategic plan.
 The business plan should have been a part of the church's original start-up.
 It's a document you can look back on and revise at five-year increments.

-Define the Role of the Church in Current Times
+6. Define the Current Role of the Church

 For your strategy plan, define the role of the church in current times.
 On the surface, people understand the church is there to further the mission of Jesus through discipleship.
 But what does that look like now?

 It's no secret that the church is steadily evolving.
 Churches are loosening some of their stringent rules and becoming more flexible on traditional practices.